-- (a) It shall be unlawful and is hereby prohibited for any personlandlord: - (1) To refuse to rent, show or lease, to refuse to negotiate for the rental of, or otherwise to make unavailable or deny, a rental unit to any tenant because of that tenant's lawful source of income, or because of the tenant's status with regard to a public assistance program, or because of any requirements of a public assistance program. - (2) To discriminate against any tenant in the terms, conditions, or privileges of the rental or lease of a rental unit, or in the provision of services or facilities in connection therewith, because of that tenant's lawful source of income. - (3) To use a financial or income standard in assessing a tenant's eligibility for the rental of a rental unit that is not based on a total dollar amount that is greater than the portion of the rent to be paid directly by the tenant in instances where there is a government rent subsidy which a lawful source of income will be used to pay for a portion of the rent the remainder of the rent for the rental unit.
-This paragraph shall not be construed as requiring a landlord to: (a) reduce the amount of rent normally charged for a rental unit; or (b)
+- (a) It shall be unlawful and is hereby prohibited for any landlord: - (1) To refuse to rent, show or lease, to refuse to negotiate for the rental of, or otherwise to make unavailable or deny, a rental unit to any tenant because of that tenant's lawful source of income, or because of the tenant's status with regard to a public assistance program, or because of any requirements of a public assistance program. - (2) To discriminate against any tenant in the terms, conditions, or privileges of the rental or lease of a rental unit, or in the provision of services or facilities in connection therewith, because of that tenant's lawful source of income. - (3) To use a financial or income standard in assessing a tenant's eligibility for a rental unit based on a total dollar amount that is greater than the portion of the rent to be paid directly by the tenant in instances where a lawful source of income will be used to pay for the remainder of the rent for the rental unit.
+This paragraph shall not be construed as requiring a landlord to: (a) reduce the amount of rent normally charged for a rental unit;

-waive any security deposit, fee or similar charge required from all tenants renting rental units from that landlord.

-- (4) To represent to any tenant because of the tenant's lawful source of income that any rental unit is not available for inspection or rental when such rental unit is in fact so available. - (5) To make, print, or publish, or cause to be made, printed, or published, any notice, statement, or advertisement with respect to the rental of a rental unit that indicates any preference, limitation, or discrimination based on a lawful source of income, or an intention to make any such preference, limitation, or discrimination. - (6) To induce or attempt to induce another person, for profit, to rent any rental unit by representations regarding the entry or prospective entry into the neighborhood of a tenant with particular lawful sources of income. - (b) This section does not require a personlandlord to alter a rental unit to meet any requirement specific of a lawful source of income if such alteration is not otherwise required by laws applicable to the rental unit. - (c) It shall be a defense to the prosecution of a violation of this section if a personlandlord can provide evidence demonstrating that an inspection required by a government grant, loan or housing assistance program was requested in writing by a personlandlord or tenant and said inspection was not performed within ten (10) business days through no fault of the personlandlord. - (d) Violations of this section shall be punishable as set forth in Section 42 437, below.
-In addition, tThe County Administrator, through his or her designee, is authorized to report violations to any local, state or federal authority.
-Investigation and enforcement by the County may occur concurrently with any investigation and enforcement actions by local, state or federal authorities. - (e) This section does not create any private causes of action and may only be enforced as set forth herein. - (f) This section does not apply to short-term rentals with non-recurring rental terms of 30 days or less.
+- or (b) waive any security deposit, fee or similar charge required from all tenants renting rental units from that landlord. - (4) To represent to any tenant because of the tenant's lawful source of income that any rental unit is not available for inspection or rental when such rental unit is in fact so available. - (5) To make, print, or publish, or cause to be made, printed, or published, any notice, statement, or advertisement with respect to the rental of a rental unit that indicates any preference, limitation, or discrimination based on a lawful source of income, or an intention to make any such preference, limitation, or discrimination. - (6) To induce or attempt to induce another person, for profit, to rent any rental unit by representations regarding the entry or prospective entry into the neighborhood of a tenant with particular lawful sources of income. - (b) This section does not require a landlord to alter a rental unit to meet any requirement specific of a lawful source of income if such alteration is not otherwise required by laws applicable to the rental unit. - (c) It shall be a defense to the prosecution of a violation of this section if a landlord can provide evidence demonstrating that an inspection required by a government grant, loan or housing assistance program was requested in writing by a landlord or tenant and said inspection was not performed within ten (10) business days through no fault of the landlord. - (d) The County Administrator, through his or her designee, is authorized to report violations to any local, state or federal authority.
+Investigation and enforcement by the County may occur concurrently with any investigation and enforcement actions by local, state or federal authorities. - (e) This section does not create any private causes of action and may only be enforced as set forth herein - (f) This section does not apply to short-term rentals with non-recurring rental terms of 30 days or less